sayansatpati/PyCap/src/intro-to-python/capstone/web_scraping/PROBLEM.md

 - When in doubt, **Research** and **Google** are your friends :sunglasses:

 ## Discliamer
-Certain websites due impose restrictions and on scraping/gathering their data and information programmically.
+Certain websites do impose restrictions and on scraping/gathering their data and information programmically.
 Due to the simplicity of our scraper, if the script doesn't work and your code looks fine, it could mean that the sites contain levels of security to prevent scraping.